Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: -bialgebras, -algebras, the big and the superbig bracket

 where

-is a differential operator of order $\leq n$ in each variable, $k \geq 1$.
-The $*_h$-product can thus serve as a model example of a {\em formal operator Lie-admissible algebra\/}.
-This provides an example of a wide algebra over the tight operad $\LieAdm$ for Lie-admissible algebras.

-The Lie algebra $\tgIBL$ is isomorphic to the Lie algebra controlling deformations of $\IBL$-algebras (i.e.\ involutive Lie bialgebras), constructed using the recipe of~\cite{markl:JHRS10,merkulov-valletteI}.
-This expected but difficult-to-prove fact follows from the description of the minimal model of the properad $\shade$ for $\IBL$-algebras given in~\cite[Subsection~2.3]{CMW}.
-If $V$ has a differential, then $\tgIBL$ receives an induced differential~$\delta$, and the Maurer-Cartan elements in the dg-Lie algebra $(\tgIBL,\delta)$ are $\IBL_\infty$-algebras.
+is a differential operator of order $n$ in each variable, $k \geq 1$.
+The $*_\hbar$-product can thus serve as an example of a {\em formal operator Lie-admissible algebra\/}.
+70{ \begin{remark} The Lie algebra $\tgIBL$ is isomorphic to the Lie algebra controlling deformations of $\IBL$-algebras (i.e.\ involutive Lie bialgebras), constructed using the recipe of~\cite{markl:JHRS10,merkulov-valletteI}, from the explicit minimal model for the properad $\shade$ for $\IBL$-algebras, which is described in~\cite[Subsection~2.3]{CMW}.
+The scheme of verification is the same as in Remark~\ref{Na chalupu pojedeme asi az zitra.}; a useful pictorial presentation of the differential of the minimal model of $\shade$ is given in~\cite[Eq.~(7)]{CMW}, cf.~also~\cite[Eq.~(5)]{MW}.
+If $V$ has a differential, then $\tgIBL$ receives an induced differential~$\delta$, and the Maurer-Cartan elements in the dg-Lie algebra $(\tgIBL,\delta)$ are $\IBL_\infty$-algebras. \end{remark} }